“How to get your HAM Radio License – 1, 2, 3”

 There are available Syllabus’ for the three levels of Licenses from AD7FO website and several Club websites offer John W. Tiley Jr’s work.

 Look online for local Ham clubs in your area to see if they are currently holding Technician classes, you might get lucky.

 Surf the web looking for amateur radio tutorials that can help explain some of the ham terminology and technical stuff.
-Click on our “Some Useful Ham Radio Links” page to get started.
+Click on our “Educational” page to get started.

 Stay with it!
 Don’t give up!
 At first it might seem a bit technical and over your head but as you go through the material, it will all start to come together and make sense.
 I promise!

 Arrl.org has a way to let you take a practice test as many times as you need till you start passing it consistently.
 You do not need to be a member to use their practice exam review page but you will need to register as a guest.
 Once your username and password are set up, you can buy books from the online store and use the practice exam review.
 This is a great way to get familiar with the questions and check your progress as you go along.
 Once you pass the practice tests consistently, you’ll be ready for the real exam.

 3. Time to take the exam.
 The Technician exam is only 35 multiple choice questions with a passing grade of 26.
 So what’s the problem you ask?
 Well, the 35 multiple choice questions come from a question pool of over 400 questions.
 Seems like a bit much, but if your passing the practice test with an 80% or better, then you’re ready.
 Remember, they’re all multiple choice with 3 wrong answers and 1 right one.